GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 ### Scroll handling

-By default, the browser will attempt to handle scrolling automatically.
+When you `intercept()` a navigation, the browser will attempt to handle scrolling automatically.

 For navigations to a new history entry (when `navigationEvent.navigationType` is `"push"` or `"replace"`), this means attempting to scroll to the part indicated by the URL fragment (the bit after the `#`), or resetting the scroll to the top of the page.